Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Experiment 2: Handling AQ with CQ

 \paragraph{Setup} Since our dataset consists only of AQs, i.e., questions with multiple interpretations and answers, we combine it with unambiguous questions, i.e., questions with a single interpretation and answer, from \textsc{AmbigNQ} for this task.
-The combined set consists of 9,997, 977, and 977 instances in the train, validation, and test sets, respectively.

-For the \textit{No Answers} case, we use the \textsc{BERT$_\text{base}$} model \cite{Devlin2019BERTPO} with a simple fully connected layer on top for the binary classification task.
+For \textit{No Answers for AQ} case, we use the \textsc{BERT$_\text{base}$} model \cite{Devlin2019BERTPO} with a simple fully connected layer on top for the binary classification task.
 The model is trained on the combined dataset for 96 epochs.
 The model also takes in a prompt of the form ``\textit{question [SEP] relevant\_passages}'' as input and outputs ``Ambiguous'' or ``Unambiguous''.

-For the \textit{Predicted Answers} case, we use a pre-trained model called \textsc{SpanSeqGen}~\cite{min-etal-2020-ambigqa} which was previously finetuned on the \textsc{AmbigNQ} dataset.
+For \textit{Predicted Answers for AQ} case, we use BART-based model called \textsc{SpanSeqGen}, the best-performing model for predicting answers for AQ by~\citet{min-etal-2020-ambigqa}, and finetuned it on the \textsc{AmbigNQ} dataset.
 This model takes in a prompt of the form ``\textit{question [SEP] relevant\_passages}'' as input and predicts all plausible answers.
 We classify a question as ``Ambiguous" if the model outputs more than one plausible answer and ``Unambiguous,'' otherwise.

 \paragraph{Results and Analysis} Table~\ref{tab:AD_eval} summarizes the result of ambiguity detection of two models \textsc{BERT$_\text{base}$} (\textit{No Answers}) and \textsc{SpanSeqGen} (\textit{Predicted Answers}). \textsc{SpanSeqGen} exhibits a similar precision as \textsc{BERT$_\text{base}$} (59.7 vs 61.9) but a significantly lower recall (24.1 vs 60.7).
-This is because, in the \textit{Predicted Answers} case, most questions are classified as ``Unambiguous.'' since the average number of answers generated by \textsc{SpanSeqGen} is 1.24.
-On the flip side, this leads to a much higher precision when compared to the recall for the same case.
-The result indicates that classifying AQs by predicting all plausible answers is a challenging task for the Seq2Seq model.
+This is because most questions are classified as ``Unambiguous.'' since the average number of answers generated by \textsc{SpanSeqGen} is 1.24.
+Consequently, this results in a much higher precision when compared to the recall for the same case.
+This result indicates that classifying AQs by predicting all plausible answers is a challenging task for the Seq2Seq model.